-- Understand the evidence to support slow release oral morphine (SROM) as a 3rd line treatment option for opioid use disorder.
+- Understand the evidence supporting slow-release oral morphine (SROM) as a treatment option for opioid use disorder (OUD).

-- Safely and effectively transition a patient between different pharmacotherapies for opioid use disorder, specifically from first and second line treatment options (i.e., buprenorphine/naloxone, methadone) to SROM, in cases where these medications have not been beneficial.
+- Safely and effectively transition a patient from buprenorphine/naloxone or methadone to SROM, in cases where these medications have not been beneficial.

 - Safely initiate and titrate SROM.